RedHat-Middleware-Workshops/cloud-native-workshop-v2m3-guides/service-visualizing-monitoring.md

 ---

-Let's enable the ratings service for a test user named _jason_ by routing productpage traffic to _reviews:v2_ and the others to _reviews:v3_, but only for our test user.
+Let's enable the ratings service for a test user named _jason_ by routing `productpage` traffic to _reviews:v2_ and any others to _reviews:v3_.
 Execute:

 `oc apply -f /projects/cloud-native-workshop-v2m3-labs/istio/virtual-service-reviews-jason-v2-v3.yaml`

-'Tip': Ignore _Warning: oc apply should be used on resource created by either oc create --save-config or oc apply_ message if you got.
+'Tip': You can ignore warnings like _Warning: oc apply should be used on resource created by either oc create --save-config or oc apply_.

 Confirm the rule is created: